oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/workflow-entities.md

 Oro\Bundle\WorkflowBundle\Entity\WorkflowStep

 **Description:**
-This class is the representation of Step entity, it stores only data that be used in DB requests: name, label, step order and final flag.
+This class is the representation of Step entity, it stores only data that be used in DB requests: name, step order and final flag.
 Also Workflow Step knows about Workflow Definition that it attached to.

 **Methods:**